albertito/libfiu/doc/guide.rst

 hard to trigger.

 As you can see, libfiu's API has to "sides": a core API and a control API.
-The core API is used inside the code wanting to perform failure injection on.
+The core API is used inside the code wanting to perform fault injection on.
 The control API is used inside the testing code, in order to control the injection of failures.